UACSc544Fall2021/assignments/HA3.md

     New bars grown from the bottom axis.
 Exiting bars shrink down into the bottom axis.

+  - The histogram should describe the data displayed.
+Therefore, the histogram should reflect the filtered data if a filter is in place.

   - The histogram is calculated with [d3-bin](https://observablehq.com/@d3/d3-bin).
 There is a good example of it in use [here](https://observablehq.com/@d3/histogram).
 Note you are not